kuma0605/vue-fixed-table-header/README.md

 # install dependencies
 yarn
 ## note: install by 'yarn' instead of 'npm install'
+## you can install 'yarn' by 'brew' or go official website for more detail.

 # serve with hot reload at localhost:8080
 npm run dev